Peyton Anderson

-Peyton Anderson (born April 18, 2001) is an American professional ice hockey forward for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
-She played her college ice hockey for Northeastern University in the NCAA.
+Peyton Anderson (born April 18, 2001) is an American professional ice hockey player who is a forward for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
+She played her college ice hockey at Northeastern University.

 Early life

 Anderson started playing hockey in the third grade.
 She quickly set her goals on Division I hockey, and credits her success to her older sisters, parents, and coaches.

-Career

-NCAA
+She attended Ralston Valley High School and played for three years with Team Colorado.
+She attended USA Hockey National Team Development Camp in 2016 and 2017, and was invited to USA Hockey U-18 Select Camp in 2018.

+She is one of five sisters.
+She studied business administration at Northeastern.

+Playing career

+College

-She was the top scorer for Northeastern during the 2022-23 season.
+Anderson began her college playing career in 2019.
+She was the Pro Ambitions Rookie of the Week on November 18, 2019.
+She was the top scorer for Northeastern during the 2022–23 season.
 Anderson was credited with being a great influence on team culture.
 Her younger sister Avery joined her on the Northeastern team.

-She scored 81 points (39 goals, 42 assists) in 175 games over five years at Northeastern.
+Anderson scored 81 points (39 goals, 42 assists) in 175 games over five years at Northeastern.
+She was recognized twice as on Hockey East All-Tournament Team in 2023 and 2024.
+She was also a Hockey East Second Team All-Star and New England Division I All Star in 2023–24.

 Professional

-Anderson was invited to the Minnesota Frost training camp for the 2025-26 season as an undrafted player.
+Anderson was invited to the Minnesota Frost training camp for the 2025–26 season as an undrafted player.
 She was named to the team roster on November 20, 2025.
-She played her college hockey with teammate Katy Knoll.
+During her rookie year she recorded one goal and one assist in 28 regular season games.
+On June 20, 2026, she signed a one-year contract extension with the Frost.